glynawe/Vanilla/vanilla.md

 `len(a, 0)` is the length of the first dimension of array `a`.

-`as` may raise a runtime error if its argument value ie outside its return type's range. `fits` can be used to determine if that will happen.
+`as` will cause a runtime error if its argument value ie outside its return type's range. `fits` can be used to determine if that will happen.
 How runtime errors are handled is implementation-dependent behaviour.

 ### Bit Manipulation Functions